Asset 3@2x.png

 + Is it safe?

 The procedure is extremely safe.
-In our practice there has never been a serious complication, either during the operation or following the operation.
+In our practice, there has never been a serious complication, either during or after surgery.
+It is best regarded as a minor procedure rather than a major operation.

 +What hair loss conditions can be treated with hair transplantation?

-The most commonly treated conditions are male and female patterned hair loss.
-However, hair transplantation can be used to treat other hair loss conditions, such as scarring hair loss, provided that patients have a suitable donor region.
+The most commonly treated conditions are male-pattern and female-pattern hair loss.
+However, with appropriate precautions and careful patient selection, hair transplantation can also be used to treat other forms of hair loss, including certain scarring alopecias.

-+Do I need to be bald to have a hair transplant?
++Do I need to be bald before I have a hair transplant?

 +Do I have to be a certain age in order to undergo hair transplantation?

-No. Individuals should consider a transplant at any age if they are bothered by their appearance.
-Younger individuals often have a milder degree of thinning, but the impact of hair loss, although significant at any age, is potentially more emotionally taxing, and thus the need for treatment is proportionally more important.
-Although younger patients often want aggressive treatment with high density graft placement, paradoxically they need a more conservative surgical plan.
-Just as there is no minimum age for undergoing the procedure, there is also no maximum age limit.
-If you're bothered by balding, the problem can be corrected.
+No. Individuals can consider a transplant at any age if they are bothered by their appearance.
+Younger patients often have a milder degree of thinning, but the emotional impact of hair loss can be particularly significant, making treatment proportionally more important.
+Although many younger individuals request aggressive, high-density graft placement, they paradoxically require a more conservative long-term surgical plan.
+Just as there is no minimum age for the procedure, there is also no maximum age limit.

 +Do you guarantee a certain number of grafts?

-No. We can provide an estimate of how many grafts we expect to harvest, but surgical variables influence the final number of grafts that are harvested.
-Adhering to a precise number runs the risk that physicians alter their surgical plan based on an abstract number, rather than conditions on the day of surgery.
+No. We can provide an estimate of how many grafts we expect to harvest, but surgical variables ultimately determine the final number.
+Adhering to a precise number risks encouraging surgeons to alter their plan to meet a target rather than respond to the clinical realities on the day of surgery.

 +How many grafts are transplanted during surgery?

-In a single session, we typically transplant between 2000-2500 follicular unit grafts in males and 1000-1500 in females.
-This number of grafts produces a notable cosmetic improvement, while off-setting certain risks.
-Larger, so-called megasessions, permit treatment of an expanded area of hair loss in a single session, but increase the risk of potential complications in both the donor and recipient area.
+In a single session, we typically transplant 2000-3000 follicular unit grafts in males and 1500-2000 in females.
+This number reliably produces a noticeable cosmetic improvement while limiting certain risks.
+Larger sessions allow treatment of a broader area in one procedure, but may require shaving the scalp to facilitate timely graft placement.
+It is also important to note that larger sessions carry a marginally higher risk of complications in both the donor and recipient areas.

 +How dense are grafts placed?

-Grafts are usually transplanted at a density of 30-35 follicular units/cm2.
-This strikes a balance between providing cosmetic density, while preventing the use of excessive numbers of grafts in a finite region.
-Mathematically, it is impossible to restore full density to thinning scalp without compromising on the size of the treated area.
+Grafts are typically transplanted at a density of 30–35 follicular units per square centimeter.
+This provides meaningful cosmetic improvement while avoiding the use of an excessive number of grafts in a limited area.
+Mathematically, it is not possible to restore full native density to a thinning scalp without sacrificing the size of the area treated.
 In other words, there is no such thing as a free lunch.
-While older individuals with small areas of thinning are candidates for higher density planting, this should be avoided in younger individuals given the uncertainty surrounding the eventual size of their recipient and donor areas with the passage of time.
+Although older individuals with small, stable areas of thinning may be candidates for higher-density placement, this approach should be avoided in younger patients due to uncertainty about how large their donor and recipient areas may become over time.

 +Will I need to shave my head for the procedure?

-No. While a longer hair length increases the time that it takes to perform the procedure, at the same time it makes it easier to follow existing hair patterns, and in that way helps produce a more natural result.
-Equally important, it provides camouflage for the procedure so that there is considerably less visibility in the post-operative period.
+Dr. Unger offers a no-shave technique.
+Although operating through longer hair increases the time required to perform the procedure, it makes it easier to follow existing hair patterns and therefore helps produce a more natural result.
+Equally important, the longer hair provides camouflage, resulting in significantly less visibility during the post-operative period.

 +Are transplanted grafts visible?

-Hairs are implanted the same way they were removed, as individual follicular units, and thus the results always look natural.
-This is in contrast to older techniques, whereby larger grafts could be observed as unnatural clumps of hair.
+Hairs are implanted in the same way they are removed as individual follicular units, ensuring that the results always look natural.
+This contrasts with older techniques, in which larger grafts were placed and could appear as unnatural clumps of hair.

 +How many operations do I need?